 Extrusion is an extremely efficient and relatively low-cost way to manufacture products in large volumes.
-While the initial systems are expensive, the die tooling is relatively inexpensive compared to other manufacturing processes.
-In addition, there is minimal wasted material for further savings.
+Compared to linear induction motor machines, the initial systems for extrusion are significantly less expensive, although the process typically results in higher material waste.
+However, the die tooling is relatively inexpensive compared to other manufacturing processes.

 After extrusion, the parts are heat cured.
 A variety of heating systems, including hot air or infrared ovens, can be used.
-Processors can adjust temperatures to control the speed of curing for both peroxide-cured and platinum-cured HCRs when necessary to manage production cycles and throughput.
+Processors can adjust temperatures to control the speed of curing for both peroxide-cured and platinumcured HCRs when necessary to manage production cycles and throughput.